 The eggs are best kept refrigerated and will keep for up to a month.

 Homemade creme eggs are also freezer friendly and will keep for up to 6 months.

-Don’t be concerned if your creme egg filling starts to flatten once you form them into eggs- Just move quickly and freeze them.
+Don’t be concerned if your filling starts to flatten once you form them into eggs- Just move quickly and freeze them.
 Once they have firmed up and are to be taken out the refrigerator, you can form them back into egg shapes.

 Beating the filling mixture will take a little time, but keep mixing and you’ll be left with a smooth and silky texture.

 - Almond Roca

 - Carrot Cake Fat Bombs

 - Prepare two 8-count egg molds and set aside.